Oral Roberts University: Campus expansion and later years

 In 2010, ORU teamed up with the National Hispanic Christian Leadership Conference to open a bilingual Hispanic Center on campus.
 The goals of this partnership include targeting a 25% Hispanic population within the student body and to reduce the approximately 50% high school dropout rate among Hispanic students.

-ORU was granted an exception to Title IX in 2017 which allows it to legally discriminate against LGBT students for religious reasons.
-It is ranked among the "Absolute Worst Campuses for LGBTQ Youth" by Campus Pride.

-ORU and G12 Vision announced in 2019 they had reached an agreement over a partnership.
-It was hoped that the agreement would make ORU's theological education more accessible worldwide.

-ORU moved to virtual classes for the remainder of the 2020 spring semester after the outbreak of the COVID-19 pandemic in the United States.
-In fall 2020, students were required to get tested for COVID-19 before moving into the dorms.
-All students and staff were required to wear masks on campus at all times.
-The university also rearranged class schedules in order for the semester to end early.

-In 2021, the university expanded its campus through the addition of 3 new buildings: a welcome center (which broke ground in April), Media Arts Center, and library.
-The expansion was part of ORU's $75 million campaign, which allocated $60 million to these new structures with the remainder going towards student scholarships.
-ORU also announced in April 2021 the development of the Mike Carter Athletic Center, which is expected to be over 40,000 square feet, and renovation of the Mabee Center.

 Resignation of Richard Roberts

-In October 2007, three former professors filed a wrongful termination lawsuit against ORU in Tulsa County.
-The professors also alleged university president Richard Roberts misused university assets and illegally ordered the university to participate in Republican candidate Randi Miller's political campaign for Tulsa mayor.
+In 2007, ORU faced legal and administrative challenges, while also continuing to perform well academically.
+In February 2007, the university announced that it would offer new art degrees, further expanding its educational options to students.
+During the same month, Oral Roberts University was recognized by the Council for Higher Education Accreditation in 2007 for its work in the field of assessing the quality of student learning.
+Oral Roberts University was only one of five colleges selected by the council in the entire country for the accreditation in 2007.

+Shortly afterward, three former employees filed a lawsuit against ORU, initially for wrongful termination.
+The suit was then expanded to include the personal conduct of university president Richard Roberts and his wife Lindsay.
+Numerous claims were made in the suit against Roberts, his wife, and the university's Board of Regents, including the misuse of university funds and an allegation Lindsay had an inappropriate relationship with a student.
+The couple appeared on Larry King Live shortly afterward, where Lindsay firmly denied the student allegation.

 Lindsay Roberts, the wife of Richard Roberts, was accused of spending university funds on clothes, awarding nonacademic scholarships to the children of family friends and sending text messages on university-issued cell phones to "underage males."
 The lawsuit also alleged a longtime maintenance employee was fired for the purpose of giving the job to an underage male friend of Lindsay Roberts.